Best Taurus TX22 Accessories

 TandemKross Wingman +5 Magazine Bumpers for the Taurus TX22

-Having a magazine capacity of 16 rounds from the factory, the Wingman +5 Bumpers might not seem necessary either.
+Having a magazine capacity of 16 rounds from the factory, the Wingman +5 Bumpers might not seem like the most necessary of Taurus TX22 accessories.
 But the new trigger makes shooting fast even more fun, so the extra capacity is welcome.
 And with them, even the biggest hands have room for a good grip.
 A potential downside is the loss of the follower button, making loading a little slower.
 I think it’s worth it, and I don’t even bother with the loading tool, which would make it a little faster.

 Once again, I’m going to defer to the link above, which takes you to the product page containing the installation video.
 All that’s required is a small and pointy Phillips screwdriver, although I do recommend eye protection since the spring is springy.
 And the included Green Springs are extra springy.
 Assembly is deceptively simple once the spring is compressed.
 And I have been using this style of product for years, without issues.
 So don’t let those little screws in plastic intimidate you.
 Just don’t overtighten them either.